 In addition to his responsibilities as defensive coordinator, Golden directed the inside linebackers from 2001-04 before shifting to the secondary in 2005.
 In 2004, he oversaw a defense that featured the nation’s best group of linebackers, according to Athlon, The Sporting News, and ESPN The Magazine.
 Under his guidance, Ahmad Brooks blossomed into a finalist for the Butkus Award.
 In 2003, Brooks and Kai Parham earned Freshman All-America honors.
 Golden was responsible for recruiting Brooks, the USA Today National Defensive Player of the Year--the highest ranked recruit to ever attend U.Va.
 Golden signed the Virginia High School Player of the Year in both 2002 (Brooks) and 2004 (Olu Hall).

-During his first two seasons at Virginia, Golden helped develop two-time All-ACC linebacker Angelo Crowell, who currently plays with the Buffalo Bills, and 2003 Hula Bowl participant Merrill Robertson.
+During his first two seasons at Virginia, Golden helped develop two-time All-ACC linebacker Angelo Crowell, who played with the Buffalo Bills, and 2003 Hula Bowl participant Merrill Robertson.
 Following the 2001 season, Golden was an assistant coach for the Gray team in the 64th Annual Blue-Gray All-Star Football Classic.

 Golden began his coaching career in 1993 as offensive coordinator at Red Bank (N.J.)
 Catholic High School.
 He then served as a graduate assistant under George Welsh at Virginia from 1994 to 1996, where he worked primarily with the linebackers and the kickoff and punting teams.
 He helped develop All- ACC linebackers James Farrior and Jamie Sharper, both of whom were chosen in the 1997 NFL draft.
 Farrior was a first-round pick (#8) by the New York Jets, while Sharper was a second-round selection (#34) by the Baltimore Ravens.
 Golden then coached the linebackers at Boston College from 1997 to 1999 under Tom O’Brien.
 While at BC, Golden coached All-Big East and NFL linebackers Frank Chamberlin (Tennessee Titans) and Erik Storz (Jacksonville Jaguars).
 The Eagles finished the 1999 regular season with an 8-3 record and a top-25 national ranking, while making their first postseason bowl appearance since 1994.